The product operating model: moving beyond feature teams

 Start with one team.
 Find a team with a willing PM, a supportive engineering lead, and a stakeholder who's open to experimentation.
 Give that team a clear outcome to pursue and the freedom to figure out the approach.
 Protect them from the feature request pipeline for one quarter.
 Let them demonstrate what outcome-oriented product work looks like.

-Make product strategy visible by writing it down, sharing it widely, and reviewing it quarterly.
+Make product strategy visible.
+Write it down, share it widely, and review it quarterly.
 Most product organizations don't have a written product strategy, so every team, stakeholder, and executive has their own version of what the product should be.
 A written strategy creates alignment, even if the strategy itself is imperfect.
+The act of writing forces clarity.
+I've seen teams realize during the writing process that their leadership had three mutually exclusive definitions of the target customer.
+Better to discover that during a strategy exercise than after three teams have spent a quarter building for different audiences.

 Shift one planning conversation.
 In your next quarterly planning, ask "What outcomes should we target?" before asking "What should we build?"
 It's a small change in the agenda, but it shifts the entire conversation.
 If the room can't agree on outcomes, that tells you something important about your strategic clarity.

-Measure what you ship by tracking the impact of features after launch, not just whether they launched on time.
+Measure what you ship.
+Track the impact of features after launch, not just whether they launched on time.
 This sounds obvious, but most teams can tell me their velocity and ship date accuracy.
 They cannot tell me whether the last three things they built actually improved any metric.
+Start by picking three recently shipped features and retroactively measuring their impact.
+If you can't measure the impact because you didn't define success criteria upfront, that's your first process fix.

 The AI opportunity